 Why might I need to amend my Self Assessment?

-- You’ve forgotten to add something, like an invoice or some other form of untaxed income.
+- You forgot to include something, such as an invoice or untaxed income.

-- You’ve changed your name or address within the same year as your tax filing.
+- You changed your name or address during the same tax year and it needs updating.

 Will there be any changes to my tax bill if I amend my Self Assessment?